MV10/monkey-hi-hat/README.md

 ## Sample Videos

+Soon I will add a version 4 video which shows crossfade transition effects, text overlays, and cool new visualizers and effects.

-Here's a 2 minute look at some of the version 3 post-processing effects released around the end of 2023, and a different series of visualizers.
+Here's a 2 minute look at some of the version 3 post-processing effects released around the end of 2023.
 These very small videos still have compression artifacts due to Github's file-size limit, but they will give you a good idea of what's possible.
-The real thing looks about a million times better (especially on a really good display like 4K OLED).
+The real thing looks about a million times better (especially on a really good screen like big 4K OLED).

 https://github.com/MV10/monkey-hi-hat/assets/794270/6705bbe7-e558-4753-b57d-c90b4a07cb89

-This is from version 2 in the summer of 2023, which only had basic visualizations.
+This is from version 2 released in the summer of 2023, which only had basic visualizations.

 https://github.com/MV10/monkey-hi-hat/assets/794270/9e33ab83-2b93-48f2-8833-6b1c09eb6494

-Soon I will add a version 4 video which shows crossfade transition effects, text overlays, and even more cool visualizers and effects.

 ## Related Material